jbesty/irep_2022_closing_the_loop/README.md

 ## WandB for logging and run configuration

-The present implementation relies on the platform 'WandB' for configuring, launching, and logging the different runs.
+The present implementation relies on the platform [wandb](https://wandb.ai) for configuring, launching, and logging the different runs.
 The simplest configuration is shown in `workflow.py`, for the hyperparameter tuning refer to `create_hyperparameter_sweep.py` and `run_agent_from_sweep_id.py`.
 Wandb requires an account (free for light-weight logging, as it is the case here) and an API key for the login, see their webpage for further details.